devbrunogomes/condicoes-do-clima/README.md

 <h2 id="started">🚀 Project</h2>

-On the long of the day, we need a little help for to do everything what we need do.
-So, this application can help us in this mission.
-They can't do everything for us, but every little help is great.
+An application made to check the weather of any place in the world.
+It consumes an external API to fetch information about the location entered by the user, displaying it dynamically.

 [![project][PROJECT__BADGE]][PROJECT__URL]

 <h2 id="started">🛠 Tools used</h2>

-For made this app, i used some technologies.
-Like SCSS for styles, and, for states management i used the 'context' from React Js.
+For made this app, i consumed an API of weather conditions for give me the informations what i need to do the application.
+The SVGs Icons were picked at an external repository.

 <h2 id="colab">🤝 About Me</h2>